subscribe iconSubscribe to Notifications

 Shrimp

-Sport and personal use pot shrimp fisheries in the Juneau area will remain CLOSED until further notice.
+Sport and personal use shrimp fisheries in the Juneau and Tenakee area will remain CLOSED until further notice.
 The closed area consists of all marine waters of Section 11-A north and west of a line extending from a regulatory marker near point Bishop to the Coast Guard marker and light on Point Arden, extending to a line at the latitude of Little Island light, and east of a line from Little Island light to Point Retreat light.
-Check the Sport and Personal Use News Release.
+And the Tenakee closed area consists of all marine waters in Tenakee Inlet west of the longitude of Corner Point at 135° 06.50' W long.
+Check the Sport and Personal Use Advisory Announcement,

 Clams